CJ-arg/CJ-arg/README.md

 ### Hi  👋

-Im Carlos I'm a Full Stack Developer and art photogrpher, I live in Buenos Aires, Argentina.
+Im Carlos I'm a Full Stack Developer I live in Buenos Aires, Argentina.

- ● JAVASCRIPT
- ● REACT JS
- ● HTML
- ● CSS
- ●  GIT
- ● SASS
- ● REDUX
- ● POSTGRE
- ● SEQUELIZE
- ● EXPRESS
 My first project in Python and most recent project created to complete the course CS50p